 b) Early access for 2021 Sport and Recreation Grants Program.
 The 28 Triennially funded organisations to receive 2021 funding allocation from 1 July 2020.

 c) Bringing forward the 2021 Sport and Recreation Grants Program by six months.

 d) Waiver of ACT Government sportsground hire fees from the Transport Canberra and City Services Directorate (TCCS) for the 2020 winter season, starting mid-March to end of September, with all existing booking/s reserved.

-e) Suspension of all outstanding invoice payments due for ACT Government sportsground hire fees from TCCS for an initial period through to 1 July 2020.
+e) Suspension of all outstanding invoice payments due for ACT Government sportsground hire fees from TCCS for an initial period to 1 July 2020.

 f) Waiver of facility hire fees from the ACT Education Directorate for an initial three-month period effective 14 March through to 14 June 2020, with all existing booking/s reserved.

 g) Rental relief for community organisations using ACT Government properties.

 For more grants in QLD click here: https://sportscommunity.com.au/grant-category/act-grants/

 Australia’s Top 20 Sports and Physical Activities Revealed!

 Walking is Australia's most popular physical activity!
 Sport Australia has released the latest annual data from its AusPlay survey, Australia’s largest and most comprehensive sport and physical activity survey, launched in...